8 Keys To Master The Art Of Persuasion

 The same works if the experience they have is positive, you could build on previous positive experiences to help them connect with your current proposition.

 - Finding out background information works in an interview as well.
 Find out if you are filling a vacant position.
-Ask what happened to the person.
+Ask what happened to the previous employee.
 You want to know whether you need to differentiate yourself from the previous person's image or you want to point out the similarities you have with the former employee.

 3.Observe and Listen Actively